kckenneth/HDFS_setup/HDFS.md

     </property>
   </configuration>
 ```
-REQUIRED: use you private IPs for your cluster, add this property also (where 0.0.0.0 must be the private IP of the master node)
+REQUIRED: use your private IPs for your cluster, add this property also (where 0.0.0.0 must be the private IP of the master node).
+Don't use the private or public IP.
+Just use `0.0.0.0` so that you can connect to `master-IP:8088` by Yarn.
 ------------------

 This is in details and explanation of which property we're using.